smcaleese/resume-analyzer/docs/functional-spec/functional-spec.md

 1. The user uploads the CV document file.
     *   This can either be done by dragging the file over the upload section on the website or by clicking a button which will open the users file explorer where they can then select the file for upload
 2. User presses the "Submit" button.
-3. The user waits as the page displays a loading icon while the docment is processed.'
+3. The user waits as the page displays a loading icon while the document is processed.
-4. The user shown a screen with the results of the processing.
+4. The user is shown a screen with the results of the processing.

 <br>

 ## 2.4 Constraints
 Development of this system will have to abide by the following constraints.
-* **Time constraints:** Developement and deployment of the project must be complete before April 2022.
+* **Time constraints:** Development and deployment of the project must be complete before April 2022.
 * **Financial constraints:** The project will have little to no budget and thus will not be able to make use of any expensive services such as hosting or paid for development tools/subscriptions.
 * **Processing constraints:** Due to the aforementioned budget constraint the computing and storage capability of the host system will be severely limited and may lead to poor user experience.
 * **Legal constraints:** THe product will be taking in user data and thus the product must be in accordance with European and International regulations for data management, data storage and data protections.